unmasked213/Misc-Scripts/browser_extensions/image-downloader-extension/README.md

 ## Notes

-- If only one tab is selected, it won't close after download
+- Single tab selection won't auto-close (prevents closing your only tab)
-- Duplicate images (by URL or content) are skipped automatically
+- Duplicate images (by URL or content) are skipped when enabled
 - Works on direct image URLs and pages containing images
 - Finds the largest/highest quality image on each page